divio/divio-cloud-docs/background/ip-addresses.rst

 In some cases, it may be strictly necessary for an application running on Divio to present an unvarying IP address or range of addresses to an external service.

-In such cases, for projects running in private regions only, a number of solutions can be implemented:
+In such cases, for applications running in private regions only, a number of solutions can be implemented:

 * a dedicated proxy to redirect traffic from a fixed IP address to the application
 * a NAT gateway with a fixed external IP address